storybuilder-org/StoryCAD/README.md

 ## Acknowledgements

 We are grateful beyond words for those who have helped bring StoryCAD back to life as free and open-source software.
 Some have contributed time, others have contributed ideas, and others have inspired the project.
-We are most grateful for all of them- especially those who toil in the arena:
+We are most grateful for all of them especially those who toil in the arena:
 [Acknowledgements][21].

 [1]:https://github.com/microsoft/microsoft-ui-xaml